 When she is not working, advocating or volunteering, she enjoys spending time with her two active boys, her many pets and is an aspiring permaculture gardener.

-Priscilla is a senior attorney at the National Health Law Program.
-Her work focuses on reproductive and sexual health and immigrant access to health care issues in low-income communities and communities of color.
+Priscilla is a senior attorney at a national non-profit health advocacy organization.
+Her work focuses on Medicaid, reproductive and sexual health, and immigrant access to health care issues in low-income communities and communities of color.
 Before joining the organization, Priscilla served as a consultant and senior advisor to the White House Initiative on Asian Americans and Pacific Islanders under the Obama Administration.
-Prior to moving to California, Priscilla spent over 10 years as a non-profit advocate on a variety of federal policy issues including health care reform, immigrant health, and reproductive justice at the Asian & Pacific Islander American Health Forum and the National Asian Pacific American Women's Forum in Washington, D.C.
+Prior to moving to California, Priscilla spent over 10 years as a non-profit advocate in Washington, D.C. and worked on a variety of federal policy issues including health care reform, immigrant health, and reproductive justice.

-Priscilla spends her free time trying to keep up with her two energetic young boys, who inspire her to fight for a more just and equitable world.
+Priscilla is a co-founder of Asian Americans in Action.
+She spends her free time trying to keep up with her two energetic young boys, who inspire her to fight for a more just and equitable world.

 From the time she was a child, the pursuit of education has been the cornerstone of her life.
 Naz Hamid is a second generation American who came to the United States in the early 90s to pursue a college degree.
 The desire for liberty and the pursuit of happiness influenced her decision to settle in Los Angeles and begin her career.
 Her background includes over twenty years in management consulting, working with the largest FORUNE 100 companies.
 She holds a director-level position in a prestigious, global consulting firm, in their intelligent automation division.
 When she is not working, Naz is heavily committed to her local community.
 Her passions include activism for social justice issues, and working towards equal access to quality education for all.
 This inspired her to run for a board position on the IUSD board of education in 2016.
 She serves as a board appointee on the IUSD health advisory committee, helping to roll out curriculum in compliance with the California Healthy Youth Act (CHYA).
 She also leads the Assisteens of Irvine, the teenage auxiliary of the Assistance League of Irvine- a national non-profit.
 She is a girl scouts troop leader and active for more than a decade.
 Nothing brings her more joy than the work she does with helping kids advance and pursue their passions.